Geetavarshiny/Snakegame/README.md

 4. Run the code --> python snake_game.py
+5. The food appears at random locations using--> random.randrange()

    This will launch the snake game.By using arrow keys the snake movements can be controlled.
    The "GAME OVER!!!" is displayed when the snake hits the walls or itself.